LA's Paisley Underground Scene Reunites With New Album

 - The Dream Syndicate - "Hero Takes A Fall"

-- Rain Parade - "Getting Out Of Hand"
+- The Three O'Clock - "Getting Out Of Hand"

 We're being treated to a special kind performance from a tight-knit group of friends.
 Friends that have known each other for decades, playing in bands that shaped the Paisley Underground scene in Los Angeles; The Bangles, The Three O'Clock, The Dream Syndicate, and Rain Parade all played together, grew together, rooted for one another, and built not just a musical scene, but, in the eyes of some members, a movement.